heananbird/Seeq-Cost-Throughput-Curve-Guide/docs/source/index.rst

-Cost Curve Documentation - Test
+Cost Curve User Guide Documentation
 ========================

 This documentation outlines user guide to use the Cost Throughput Curves and Potential Gain add-ons